-Posted by Martin Smith Psychotherapist 117 Days Ago
+Posted by Martin Smith Psychotherapist Over 1 Year Ago

 I would like to share some ideas around how we perceive difficulties and a formula for managing and coping with adversity.
 There are many aspects that go to make up good mental health.
 In my work with many clients over the year I have found two key things that often stand out when it comes to identifying ongoing mental health issues.
 These are a clear sense of loss of control in the persons life coupled with a diminished interest in things they used to like to do and then the second aspect is a lack of psychological flexibility.